-The Library helps you organize and utilize Graph Templates you have created.
+The Template Library helps you organize and utilize Graph Templates you have created.
 Graph Templates are a great way to apply the customizations you have made to one graph, to additional graphs you make from similar data.
-Starting from Origin 2016, Origin supports a new type of Graph Template, the Cloneable Template.
-Cloneable Templates are designed to simplify the reproduction of complex graphs.
+Starting from Origin 2021b, Origin provides a set of extended graph templates in the template library.

 Set up desired graphs and analysis operations on data in the current workbook.
 Set the operations to automatically update.
 Then simply import multiple files, having Origin clone the current workbook for each file.
 All graphs and analysis results in the new books will be updated based on the data from each file.